Reimittv/Super-Duper-Kaizo-IronMON/README.md

 4. The move Dark Void is banned for double battles.
 5. You may not use the move Transform on your own party members.
 6. You may only use items on a Pokémon on that Pokémons turn.
 For example, I have a Blastoise and Charizard.
-I cannot use Blastoises action for the turn to use a potion on Charizard, each mon must give up their own turn if you wish to use an item on them.
+I cannot use Blastoises action to use a potion on Charizard, only on itself.